 How to Become a Licensed Mental Health Counselor (LMHC)

-An LMHC is a licensed mental health counselors that assists individuals with mental health issues through therapy and coping techniques.
-Each licensed mental health counselor has undergone training to obtain an LMHC degree, typically through traditional or online mental health counseling programs.
+Many people are interested in careers as an LMHC, or licensed mental health counselor.
+An LMHC assists individuals or groups with mental health issues through therapy and coping techniques.
+Each licensed mental health counselor undergoes thorough training to obtain an LMHC degree, typically through traditional or online mental health counseling programs.

 • Helping patients with identifying and overcoming dependencies

-• Assist patients in developing skills and strategies for managing mental health problems
+• Assisting patients in developing skills and strategies for managing mental health problems

 • Leading group therapy sessions

-• Collect information about patient's history, thoughts and emotions through interviews, tests and analysis
+• Collecting information about the patient's history, thoughts, and emotions through interviews, tests, and analysis

 • Keeping patient documentation according to state and federal guidelines